Ayope/marsa.ma/README.md

 5- Schedule his time to go out to fish [Add / Delete / Update schedule]
 > Must wait for administration acceptance *(freelance fishers only)*

+6- Can add Jobs for freelancer delivery guys [Add / Delete / Update]

 ## As delivery guy I can: